maksimluzik/knowu/README.md

 To get started with KnowU, you have three options

 * Using it via browser: navigate with to: https://web.knowu.app/
-* Installing Android version: https://play.google.com/apps/internaltest/4701433817876898981 (internal testing)
+* Installing Android version: (internal testing, contact me for access)
-* Installing iPhone version: https://apps.apple.com/app/knowu/id6630383351 (internal testing)
+* Installing iPhone version: (coming soon, contact me for updates)

 Thank you for using KnowU!

 ## Website

-KnowU website is available at [https://knowu.app](https://knowu.app).
-Manual will be added later to the site [https://knowu.app/manual](https://knowu.app/manual)
+- KnowU website is available at [https://knowu.app](https://knowu.app).
+- Features list available at [https://knowu.app/features](https://knowu.app/features).
+- Terms of service available at [https://knowu.app/terms-of-service](https://knowu.app/terms-of-service).
+- Privacy policy available at [https://knowu.app/privacy-policy](https://knowu.app/privacy-policy).

 ## Contact